AstraZeneca finds no evidence of increased blood clot risk from vaccine

 The company is preparing to file for U.S. emergency use authorisation and is expecting data from its U.S. Phase III trial to be available in the coming weeks.

-Reporting by Radhika Anilkumar and Aakriti Bhalla in Bengaluru, Editing by Jane Merriman
+Reporting by Radhika Anilkumar and Aakriti Bhalla in Bengaluru, Additional reporting by Kate Kelland in London; Editing by Jane Merriman and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.